 Plays a bit like: Sami Khedira

 There aren't many players outside the Bundesliga's top three who can match Andrich in terms of pure physicality and work rate.
-With a steadily improving nose for goal, there's a distinct whiff of retired 2014 World Cup winner Sami Khedira about the Leverkusen-bound forager's game.
+With a nose for the occasional goal too, there's a distinct whiff of retired 2014 World Cup winner Sami Khedira about the Leverkusen forager's game.

 Did you know?